 Responsible Dischargers with an applicable TMDL for Indicator Bacteria listed in Attachment H shall comply with the requirements of this General Permit.

 Responsible Dischargers that identify on-site sources of indicator bacteria in the required pollutant source assessment are to implement BMPs specific to preventing or controlling stormwater exposure to indicator bacteria.
-The minimum bacteria source control BMPs include QSP-conducted training of site staff, sanitary septic waste management, routine housekeeping of identified bacteria sources.
+The minimum bacteria source control BMPs include QSP-conducted training of site staff, sanitary septic waste management, and routine housekeeping of identified bacteria sources.
 Structural BMPs such as retention, infiltration, or diversion of stormwater reduce bacteria loading to receiving waters.
-Responsible Dischargers that implement a suite of minimum BMPs to control stormwater exposure to source of indicator bacteria are expected to meet the assigned WLA.
-If a BMP is observed failing, the Responsible Discharger is to evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the WLAs in the future.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the WLA.
+Responsible Dischargers that implement a suite of minimum BMPs to control stormwater exposure to source of indicator bacteria are expected to meet the assigned waste load allocation.
+If a BMP is observed failing, the Responsible Discharger is to evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the waste load allocations in the future.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the waste load allocation.

 Compliance with Indicator Bacteria TMDLs shall be achieved by the effective date of this General Permit, as shown in Table H-2 in Attachment H.